-Q4 traditionally slows slightly due to seasonal variations; however, this year's nearly 20-percent drop was larger than normal.
+Q4 traditionally slows slightly due to seasonal variations; however, 2022's nearly 20-percent drop was larger than normal.
 While speculative, due to the exceptionally high level of the previous record established in Q3, and the relentlessness of quarter after quarter of new records, perhaps in part due to the pent-up demand resultant from pandemic-related court system closures, a cooling off in order demand, beyond just a typical seasonal drop, may have been inevitable.
 It is a challenging environment for evaluators and support staff to continuously be processing and evaluating record levels of orders each quarter and then sending record levels of reports on to the courts.
 It provides a particular challenge to management to help our staff avoid burnout, to continue to find satisfaction in their work, and to retain them at high levels.

 Nationwide staffing shortages in healthcare have affected the department's ability to staff several critical positions in our behavioral health facilities.
 In terms of completing timely outpatient competency evaluations, persistent vacancies in the forensic evaluator positions at OFMHS' Eastern Regional Office had significantly impacted the completion of on-time evaluations for clients waiting in-jail.
 The addition of contractors in the second half of 2022 and first quarter of 2023, combined with new staff hires, extra duty pay, and supervisor assistance in completing evaluations have all been contributing factors to ERO's substantial and ongoing improvement in their jail-based competency evaluations.
+Additional recruitment and pay incentives became available beginning July 1, 2023.
+(Refer to the "Take Action to Address Staffing Challenges" section for more information.)

 Similarly, the lack of a unified statewide process for scheduling and consistent clerical management of evaluations had also impacted timely evaluations at Eastern.
-Improvements have been made in those processes as OFMHS recently gained administrative oversight, and additionally, a decision package for the necessary staffing improvements to correct and unify the statewide system was submitted for legislative consideration.
+Improvements have been made in those processes as OFMHS recently gained administrative oversight, and additionally, a decision package for the necessary staffing improvements to correct and unify the statewide system was funded as part of the 2023-2025 biennial budget passed by the legislature and signed into law during spring 2023.